damiendart/notes/synology-notes.markdown

   - Hide the _homes_ shared folder in "My Network Places" by setting the adforementioned option in the _Shared Folder_ control panel in DSM.
     This is purely for aesthetic purposes.
   - Go through the _Security_ control panel in DSM.
+(Check the control panel on a regular basis for new features.)
   - When creating folders, remember to set reasonable permissions.
   - Use rsync to transfer files.
 If using a different copying method, rsync's dry-run mode with the `c` flag can be used to check